Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 EXPERIENCED

-Roof Replacement & Installation — Southeast Louisiana & MS Gulf Coast
+Roof Replacement & Installation — Southeast Louisiana & Mississippi Gulf Coast

-Every project starts with a documented tear-off, deck inspection, and targeted repairs.
-We install leak barriers at eaves, valleys, and penetrations, use synthetic underlayment for rapid dry-in, and rebuild flashings for chimneys and sidewalls.
+Every project starts with a documented tear-off, a full deck inspection, and targeted repairs where the structure actually needs it.
+From there, we install leak barriers at eaves, valleys, and penetrations, use synthetic underlayment for faster dry-in, and rebuild critical flashing details at chimneys and sidewalls.

-Ask about impact-rated shingles (Class 3/4), sealed roof deck options, and balanced soffit-to-ridge ventilation to manage heat and moisture year-round.
+For added resilience, ask about impact-rated shingles (Class 3 or Class 4), sealed roof deck options, and balanced soffit-to-ridge ventilation to manage heat and moisture throughout the year.

 Storm Damage, Emergency Tarping & Restoration

 Active leak after wind-driven rain or hail?
-We stabilize first — reinforced emergency roof tarping or shrink-wrap dry-in — then deliver code-compliant storm damage roof repair built for Gulf Coast conditions.
-Use the hubs below for triage checklists, same-day windows, and city logistics.
+We stabilize first — reinforced emergency roof tarping or shrink-wrap dry-in — then complete code-compliant storm damage roof repair built for Gulf Coast conditions.
+Use the links below for triage checklists, same-day windows, and local logistics.

 Stabilize — Document — Restore

 Stabilize: reinforced tarps or shrink-wrap dry-in with sealed edges and safe water diversion.
-Document: time-stamped photos, attic moisture checks where accessible, notes on failed seams or flashing displacement.
-Restore: remove temps and rebuild with upgraded underlayment, leak-barrier zones, manufacturer-approved flashing kits, and balanced ventilation.
+Document: time-stamped photos, attic moisture checks where accessible, and notes on displaced flashings or failed seams.
+Restore: remove temporary protection and rebuild with upgraded underlayment, leak-barrier zones, manufacturer-approved flashing details, and verified ventilation balance.

-Same-day priorities: stop ingress at the source, protect interiors, dry-in the roof plane, and photograph before/after for claims support.
+Same-day priorities are simple: stop active intrusion at the source, protect interiors, dry-in the roof plane, and photograph before and after conditions for claims support.

 FORTIFIED™ Roofs & Louisiana Grants

 Looking for stronger documentation and lower storm risk on the Gulf Coast?
 We install IBHS FORTIFIED™ Roof assemblies with a sealed deck, enhanced edge protection, verified fastener schedules, and weather-resistant penetrations — all photo-documented for certification.
-Below: how we keep installs quiet and predictable, what’s new in the 2025 standard, and how Louisiana homeowners pursue grant funding.
+Below are practical guides on a calm, predictable process, the 2025 standard updates, and how Louisiana homeowners pursue grant funding.

 What makes a FORTIFIED™ Roof different